University of West Georgia Scholarships (2025–2026) | Automatic, Competitive & Honors Awards

 • Extra funding for study abroad or conference travel

-Presidential Scholarship Full ride — tuition, fees, housing, and meals Incoming first-year students admitted to the Honors College with exceptional academic records; must apply to Honors by Jan 15 Yes — Honors College application plus separate scholarship review Yes — up to 4 years if student remains in Honors and maintains GPA Top applicants (often 4.0 GPA, 30+ ACT / 1400+ SAT) with leadership, service, and strong interview performance
+Presidential Scholarship Full ride — tuition, fees, housing, and meals Incoming first-year students admitted to the Honors College with exceptional academic records Yes — Honors College application plus separate scholarship review Yes — up to 4 years if student remains in Honors and maintains GPA Top applicants (often 4.0 GPA, 30+ ACT / 1400+ SAT) with leadership, service, and strong interview performance Jan 15

-Honors College Scholarships Varies, typically $500 – $2,500/year New and current Honors College students; GPA 3.75+ and active participation in Honors curriculum Yes — initial Honors application for freshmen; separate fall cycle for continuing students Yes — maintain GPA and active Honors standing High-achieving Honors students with completed Honors courses, research, or strong essays
+Honors College Scholarships Varies, typically $500 – $2,500/year New and current Honors College students; GPA 3.75+ and active participant in Honors Yes — Honors app for freshmen; separate cycle for continuing Yes — maintain GPA and Honors standing High-achieving Honors with completed courses, research, or strong essays Feb 1 (priority), May 1 (final)

 Note: The Presidential Scholarship is awarded to only a small handful of incoming Honors students each year (often fewer than 10).
-Honors College Scholarships are more broadly available, with multiple awards offered annually to both new and continuing Honors students, but still highly competitive and limited in number compared to total Honors enrollment.
+Honors College Scholarships are more broadly available, with multiple awards offered annually to both new and continuing Honors students.

 Honors College FAQ